This post contains affiliate links.

 But when I see them a day or two after the discharge their pain levels are much greater than at discharge from the hospital.

-Orthopedic surgeons that have exceptional outcomes surround themselves with a support team of ancillary professionals including home nursing, physical therapy, and occupational therapy.
+Orthopedic surgeons who have exceptional outcomes surround themselves with a support team of ancillary professionals including home nursing, physical therapy, and occupational therapy.

 There has been a long-standing basic home exercise protocol for the posterior approach hip replacement.
 These exercises are safe, but not optimized for the specific surgical approach technique the surgeon is using.